Best Hiking Tours to Machu Picchu

 Distance: 9 km (5.5 miles)

 Hiking to Machu Picchu through any of the trekking routes is without doubt the best way to discover more about Peru.
-However, for many travelers who do not have enough time to take one of the multiday treks, we have a great option by hiking the best section of the classic Inca Trail in only two days.
-Discover some of the most iconic Inca sites along the Inca Trail and be amazed by the biodiversity and history.
-Get to Machu Picchu with a first view from the Sun Gate and enjoy the breathtaking panoramic views from the New Seven Wonder.
+However, for many travelers who do not have enough time to take one of the multiday treks, we have a great option by hiking the best section of the Classic Inca Trail in only two days.
+Discover some of the most iconic Inca sites and be amazed by the biodiversity and history.
+Get to Machu Picchu with a first view from the Sun Gate, enjoy the breathtaking panoramic views from the Sun Gate.

 Typical Length: 5 Days